layashreeadepu/Tokyo-Olympics-Data-Engineering-Project/README.md

 - **Discipline**: Athletic discipline the team is associated with
 - **Country**: Country the team represents
 - **Event**: Event the team participates in

+## Project Components

+- **Data Ingestion**: Data is ingested into Azure Data Lake Storage using Azure Data Factory pipelines.

+- **Data Processing**: Raw data is processed using Azure Databricks for tasks such as data cleansing, transformation, and feature engineering.

+- **Data Storage**: Processed data is stored in Azure Data Lake Storage for further analysis and in Azure Data Warehouse for optimized querying.

+- **Data Analysis**: Azure Databricks is used for exploratory data analysis and deriving insights from the data.

+- **Data Visualization**: Power BI is utilized to create interactive dashboards and reports to visualize key insights and trends.